Jeff Noon: Vurt (1993)

 Vurt tells the story of Scribble and his "gang" the Stash Riders as they search for his missing sister Desdemona.
 Vurt refers to a drug/shared alternate reality that is accessed by sucking on colour-coded feathers.
 Through some (never explained) mechanism, the dreams, mythology, and imaginings of humanity achieved objective reality in the Vurt and became "real".
 The book won the 1994 Arthur C. Clarke Award.
-There is a Vurt film in the works, but as of the date of this writing, Jeff Noon has stated on his public website that "... all has gone silent at the moment.
-Don’t hold your breath."

 Pollen (1995)

 Pollen is the sequel to Vurt and concerns the ongoing struggle between the real world and the vurt world.
 When concerning the "vurt" world, some references to Greek mythology are noticeable, including Persephone and Demeter, the river Styx and Charon, and Hades (portrayed by the character John Barleycorn).

 Automated Alice (1996)

-Noon describes Automated Alice as a "trequel" - it is a companion piece of sorts to Lewis Carroll's books Alice's Adventures in Wonderland and Through the Looking-Glass.
+Noon describes Automated Alice as a "trequel" – it is a companion piece of sorts to Lewis Carroll's books Alice's Adventures in Wonderland and Through the Looking-Glass.
 The novella follows Alice's journey to a future Manchester populated by Newmonians, Civil Serpents and a vanishing cat named Quark.

 The people who suffer from new (pronounced the same as the real condition pneumonia), are hybrids of humans and other entities.
 They are mainly hybrids of animals and humans, but also of other random items such as kitchen sinks and pianos.

 The civil serpents (a play-on-words of the job 'civil servant') are trying to control everything that happens in the future, and try to stop randomness.
 The 'Supreme Serpent' is the controller of the serpents, and hints at the fact that he is Satan himself.

 The writing style of Noon is very similar to that of Lewis Carroll, who Noon constantly refers back to during the novel.
 The narrative is full of Alice mis-hearing words, most notably worm instead of wurm, and pneumonia instead of new.

 There are also references to popular musical figures, with two notable characters.
 Firstly, James Marshall Hentrails, a sculpture made of rubbish, and who contains the insides (entrails) of a hen.
 This character is obviously a reference to Jimi Hendrix.
 The character also sings a song while playing the guitar.
 The song is titled 'Little Miss Bonkers', a reference to 'Little Miss Strange' by Hendrix.

 Secondly, the character of Long Distance Davis, who Alice meets in a police cell, is a reference to jazz musician and trumpet player Miles Davis.